lammas321/lammOS-LethalCompany/README.md

 # What's Planned
 Potentially changing more of the text within the terminal to use other colors.

+Allowing sorting of items and moons in the `>STORE` and `>MOONS` command lists by name and by their cost.

 Maybe adding conditional or looping instructions to macros?
 Maybe variables and being able to take user input?

 Showing the entity's base health when viewing one using the `>BESTIARY` command.